aziabatz/cunqa/README.md

 for q in qpus:
     print(f"QPU {q.id}, name: {q.backend.name}, backend: {q.backend.simulator}, version: {q.backend.version}.")

-# Let's create a circuit to run in our QPUs!
+# Let's create a circuit to run in our QPUs
 from qiskit import QuantumCircuit

 N_QUBITS = 2 # Number of qubits